mavlink/mavlink-devguide/en/mavgen_c/defines.md

 - `NATIVE_BIG_ENDIAN` ([protocol.h](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/protocol.h)): Enable if using MAVLink on a system that is native big-endian (MAVLINK_LITTLE_ENDIAN is true by default).
 - `MAVLINK_SEPARATE_HELPERS` ([protocol.h](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/protocol.h)): Set to remove all the helpers declared `mavlink_helpers.h`, allowing you to provide an alternative implementation.
 - `MAVLINK_MAX_PAYLOAD_LEN`: Override the maximum payload length.
   The default maximum payload length is 255 bytes.
-With care you can override this to reduce memory usage.
+With care you can override this to reduce the size, and hence memory usage (note, the maximum size cannot be increased as it is stored in a `uint8_t).
   For example, to reduce the maximum payload to the smallest size supported by a dialect you could do:

   ```c